 Someday HBO, along with show creators David Benioff and D.B.
 Weiss, will release the unaired version of the show’s pilot.
 That’s the hope.
 With a cameo from George R.R.
 Martin, Spotlight Thomas McCarthy in the director’s chair and some different casting choices, the unaired pilot will be forever fascinating.
 Someday I aspire to write its oral history (or maybe just see it once).
 For this list, it was not fair to include it.
 I’ve never seen it, nor has anyone I know.

 To be honest, picking the 50th best — and thus “the worst — Game of Thrones episode wasn’t as hard as say, picking the 24th or 31st episode in a list like this.
 When it comes to the very top and the very bottom, some choices seem almost too obvious.
-“Unbowed, Unbent, Unbroken,” a season five episode written by Bryan Cogman and directed by Jeremy Podeswa, is merely an episode that culminated some very bad decisions by the show’s writers.
+“Unbowed, Unbent, Unbroken,” a season five episode written by Bryan Cogman and directed by Jeremy Podeswa, is merely an episode that culminated some very bad decisions by the show’s creative team.
 Taking Jaime and Bronn to Dorne was a rushed, underwhelming venture.
 And bringing Sansa to Winterfell to become a Bolton plaything — while possibly a satisfying narrative choice by the end of the series — led to an unnecessarily horrible moment.
-No amount of explaining themselves in the press or on DVD commentaries will ever get the stink off this episode.
-The perception of the audience matters.
-And the perception is that this was a problematic, poorly executed episode.
-An obvious choice among 50 above-average hours of television.

 The road forward from #50 gets tougher for yours truly.
 Ranking some of these middling episodes is a challenge.
 Because let’s face it, Game of Thrones doesn’t deliver a lot of duds.
 What it does deliver are some ho-hum transitional episodes.
 “A Man Without Honor” is season two’s middle child, trapped somewhere between “Where are my dragons?!” and the explosion of “Blackwater.”
 It’s a Theon Greyjoy-heavy episode that sees both the Temporary Prince of Winterfell and Jaime Lannister killing children.
 Ygritte and Jon do some walking.
 Then the Warlocks of Qarth murder a bunch of rich dudes.
 Other than serving as the only episode in which we meet Quaithe of Asshai — a fun treat for book readers — very little of this episode can be considered exciting.
 Unless you’re into dead kids.